Table of Contents

-On your gold IRA rollover application, you will get to choose between commingled and segregated storage.
-But because silver is so bulky and you get so much of it for your money, segregated storage is not available for silver.
+On your new account application, you will get to choose between commingled and segregated storage.
+Segregated storage is not available for silver because it’s bulky, and you get so much of it for your money.

 With a segregated storage account, your precious metals will be cataloged, marked with your name and IRA account number, and stored within your custodian’s section at the vault.
 Later, when you choose to either sell your metals or take an in-kind distribution (a distribution of the physical metals), you will receive the exact coins or bars that you initially purchased.